masyl/isomaton/doc/roadmap.md

 ## In Progress Release

-### v0.10 Select and Edit Tools
+### v0.10 Select and Edit Tools Incomplete

 - DONE: The user can select a coordinate by clicking on a decor block
 - DONE: A 5 blocks high column of cursor blocks appears at the selected coordinate
 - DONE: Keyboard arrows move the cursor column
 - DONE: The "pause" action is remapped to the ESC key
+- DONE: Only blocks without actors can be moved in edit mode.

+### v0.?
+Select and Edit Tools Complete

+- helper method to get the top-most block at a coodinate
 - In "edit" mode the space bar will remove and place back any block.
 The blocks are stored in the players inventory in the bottom right quadrant.
-- Only blocks without actors can be moved in edit mode.
+- bug: the rules of "walk on solid" isnt respected

 ## Upcomming Releases